DOCUMENTATION TERMS

 Verifiable Computation:

-Verifiable computing is a zkVM based methodology for trustless outsourced computation a - non-interactive - proofing protocol to ensure that programs run correctly.
+Verifiable computing is a ZKVM based methodology for trustless outsourced computation a - non-interactive - proofing protocol to ensure that programs run correctly.